luyadev/luya/docs/guide/app-storage.md

 In general the storage component is configure by default and available via `Yii::$app->storage`.
 The main component where all configuration options are display is the {{luya\admin\storage\BaseFileSystemStorage}}.

-As storage can have different faces, for example local storage where all files are stored in `@webroot/storage` or an [Amazon S3](https://github.com/luyadev/luya-aws) Adapter which stores all files in an Amazon S3 Bucket, by default the {{luya\admin\storage\LocalFileSystem}} is implement and configured.
+As storage can have different faces, for example local storage where all files are stored in `@webroot/storage` or an [Amazon S3](https://github.com/luyadev/luya-aws) Adapter which stores all files in an Amazon S3 Bucket, by default the {{luya\admin\filesystem\LocalFileSystem}} is implement and configured.

 This is the default configuration your config: